By Eddie Capparucci, LPC, CSAS, CPCS

 However, if we live our life like a continuously moving stream we will find God playing an active role in all aspects of what we do.
 We will be full of energy, enthusiasm and most importantly an eternal hope that never fades.
 This is the path of sanctification and when we stay on it – even in times when we feel like getting off – we continue in our transformation of becoming Christ-like.

 We all get spiritually-dry from time to time that is simply part of the Christian walk.
 But it is during these times we need to pursue God.
 How?
 By reaching out to our Christian brothers and sisters for encouragement and fellowship.
 We need to pray for the energy and motivation to pick up the Bible and read insight God provides that feeds our souls.
 We should spend time on our knees asking Him to make this difficult season a brief one.

 The key is getting your Spiritual thirst fulfilled is moving forward.
 And moving means doing something that leads in our taking steps in God’s direction.

-Eddie Capparucci, MA, LPC is a Christian Counselor in private practice in Marietta, GA.
+Eddie Capparucci, LPC is a Christian Counselor in private practice in Marietta, GA.